lucas-macedo/laravel-blog/readme.md

 Some packages used to preprocess and minify assests are required on the development environment.

-When you deploy your project on a production environment you will want to upload the ***composer.lock*** file used on the development environment and only run `php composer.phar install` on the production server.
+When you deploy your project on a production environment you will want to upload the ***composer.lock*** file used on the development environment and only run `php composer install` on the production server.

 This will skip the development packages and ensure the version of the packages installed on the production server match those you developped on.

-NEVER run `php composer.phar update` on your production server.
+NEVER run `php composer update` on your production server.

 ### Step 3: Install dependencies Laravel